A method to assess trustworthiness of machine coding at scale: Evaluating a trained model

 \section{Evaluating a trained model}

-The first step in establishing the trustworthiness of an algorithm is to check whether the trained algorithm has conceptual or theoretical meaning.
-This is typically carried out by evaluating the outputs of the algorithm on the training set to see how it uses and connects individual words for individual codes~\cite{Sherin2013, Nelson2020}.
+The first step in establishing the trustworthiness of an algorithm is to check whether the trained algorithm has conceptual or theoretical validity.
+This is typically carried out by evaluating the outputs of the algorithm on the training set to see how it uses and connects individual words to codes~\cite{Sherin2013, Nelson2020}.
+We can also peek at the coefficients the model applies to individual words or other features.
 We think of this as ``looking under the hood'' of the algorithm to understand how it is characterizing words and codes.